x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pickup-directory-and-replay-directory-exchange-2013-help.md

-  - **Badmail**   A message classified as *badmail* has serious problems that prevent the Pickup or Replay directories from submitting the message for delivery.
+  - **Badmail**: A message classified as *badmail* has serious problems that prevent the Pickup or Replay directories from submitting the message for delivery.
 The other condition that causes badmail is when the message is formatted correctly, but the recipients aren't valid, and an NDR message can't be sent to the sender because the sender isn't valid.

     Message files determined to be badmail are left in the Pickup or Replay directories and are renamed from *\<filename\>*.eml to *\<filename\>*.bad.
 If the *\<filename\>*.bad file already exists, the file is renamed to *\<filename\>\<datetime\>*.bad.
 If badmail exists in the Pickup or Replay directories, an event log error is generated, but the same badmail messages don't generate repeated event log errors.